sudofx/wake-scaffold/README.md

 python3 -m wake serve
 ```

 One wake normally makes one Gemini request.
-If Gemini reports HTTP 503 because it is temporarily unavailable, WAKE✳ waits 30 seconds and retries that same durable request once.
+If Gemini reports HTTP 503 because it is temporarily unavailable, WAKE✳︎ waits 30 seconds and retries that same durable request once.
 The local ceiling is 20 wake attempts per Pacific calendar day, including failed and interrupted wakes; a 503 retry may also count toward Google's provider quota.
 There is no paid fallback or hidden second model task.
 Token and context ceilings bound each request.
 A provider's actual free quota can be lower, and the program cannot inspect your billing settings.
 See [Google's rate-limit documentation](https://ai.google.dev/gemini-api/docs/rate-limits) and [API pricing](https://ai.google.dev/gemini-api/docs/pricing).

 The rebuild preserves an existing `.env`; it is never included in the ZIP or report.
 No live calls are necessary to run the tests or demo.